civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/colors.md

 );
 ```

-Child themes can override or extend these core colours `$civic-colors` within their own sass file system.
+Child themes can override or extend these core colors `$civic-colors` within their own sass file system.

 ```scss
 $civic-colors: (